lamini-ai/lamini-ai.github.io/docs/authenticate.md

 Welcome to this easy 2-step auth.
 Estimated time: 2 minutes.

-If you want to host Lamini in your VPC or on prem, check out [enterprise installer instructions](/enterprise_install) 🔗.
+If you want to host Lamini in your VPC or on prem, check out the [enterprise installer instructions](/enterprise_install).

 ## 1. Get your Lamini API key 🔑